China–Japan relations: 2000s

 In early 2005, Japan and the United States had issued a joint statement which addresses issues concerning the Taiwan Strait.
 China was angered by the statement, and protested the interference in its internal affairs.
 The Anti-Secession Law was passed by the third session of the 10th National People's Congress, and was ratified in March 2005, and then the law went into effect immediately.
 Subsequently, anti-Japanese demonstrations took place simultaneously in China and other Asian countries.

 However, the "warm" relationship between China and Japan had been revived by two Japanese Prime Ministers, Shinzo Abe and particularly Yasuo Fukuda whose father achieved to conclude the Treaty of Peace and Friendship between Japan and China.
-In May 2008, Hu Jintao was the first Chinese President in over a decade to be invited to Japan on an official visit, and called for increased "co-operation" between the two countries.
-A "forth" joint statement by President Hu Jintao and Japanese Prime Minister Yasuo Fukuda read:
+In May 2008, Hu Jintao was the first General Secretary of the Chinese Communist Party in over a decade to be invited to Japan on an official visit, and called for increased "co-operation" between the two countries.
+A joint statement by General Secretary Hu Jintao and Japanese Prime Minister Yasuo Fukuda announced a mutually beneficial relationship based on common strategic interests, reading:

 "The two sides resolved to face history squarely, advance toward the future, and endeavor with persistence to create a new era of a "mutually beneficial relationship based on common strategic interests" between Japan and China.
 They announced that they would align Japan–China relations with the trends of international community and together forge a bright future for the Asia-Pacific region and the world while deepening mutual understanding, building mutual trust, and expanding mutually beneficial cooperation between their nations in an ongoing fashion into the future".